 2) THEATRECARES: COMMUNITY OUTREACH

-MISSION: To provide a unique outreach program that promotes lifelong learning in the realm of the performing arts by touring full-scale theatrical experiences directly to venues for audiences who are physically, emotionally, financially, socially or geographically challenged and may otherwise not have the opportunity to embrace and engage in the art of a live performance.
+MISSION: To provide a unique outreach program that promotes accessibility and lifelong learning in the realm of the performing arts by providing full-scale theatrical experiences for audiences who are physically, emotionally, financially, socially or geographically challenged and may otherwise not have the opportunity to embrace and engage in the art of a live performance.

 3) CLASSWORKS: EDUCATIONAL PROGRAMMING

 MISSION: To provide educational opportunities in the art of live theatre to aspiring youth and adults, taught by professionals for professional level training.
 Through various levels of classes and workshop formats, students will deepen their relationships with the theatrical process, acquire theatre techniques, gain confidence and develop social skills through collaboration and performance while enriching the community with exciting dynamic performances.